vladkrav/Urbanismo-Industrial/README.md

-# GENERAL IMPLEMENTATION OF INDUSTRIAL ESTABLISHMENT.
+# GENERAL IMPLEMENTATION OF INDUSTRIAL WAREHOUSE.
-The plot and the program of needs of an industrial establishment dedicated to printing are developed.
+The plot and the program of needs of an industrial warehouse dedicated to printing are developed.
 It is necessary to develop the situation plan that resolves the implementation and distribution of the building, in such a way that it guarantees the circulation of trucks, accessibility to warehouses, transit of workers and customers, production control, etc.

 There is a plot of 60 m x 25 m with accesses in both alignments, with attachment on one of the sides.